50 personal finance terms everyone should know 26.10.2020

 An item that has cash value such as your car, house, or even an engagement ring.

 This happens when you get a low credit score after failing to pay back your loans in the past.
-That means lenders won’t trust you when you apply for future loans unless you apply for a bad credit loan.
+That means lenders won’t trust you when you apply for future loans unless you apply for a bad credit personal loan.

 A lump sum of money you have to pay at the end of a loan term.
 Balloon payments are common in vehicle finance, and the amount required is much larger than that for monthly instalments.